ImperialCollegeLondon/pnextract/README.md

 The network parameters has been calibrated to reproduce single-phase flow properties, and water-wet relative permeability for a set of sandstone rocks.
-The code uses a new scale-independent shape factor definition to characterize pores and throats, published in [Bultry et al. 2018].
+The code uses a new scale-independent shape factor definition to characterize pores and throats, published in [Bultreys et al. 2018].